Iterative Hierarchical Attention for Answering Complex Questions over Long Documents: Introduction

-We evaluate \model{} on three different tasks that require reading long documents to answer complex questions: conversational QA for discourse entailment reasoning (ShARC \cite{saeidi2018interpretation})\footnote{We modify the original dataset and replace the oracle snippet with the entire web page as input.
-Please see section \S \ref{sec:experiment-extractive-qa} for more details.}, factual QA with table and text (HybridQA \cite{chen2020hybridqa}), and information seeking QA on academic papers (QASPER \cite{dasigi2021dataset}).
-Since the outputs of the three tasks are different, additional layers or downstream models are appended to \model{} to make final predictions. \model{} achieves state-of-the-art results on all three datasets, outperforming the baseline models by 3\%-5\%.
-Additionally, \model{} runs 3$\sim$10 faster than the baseline models, because index of documents is pre-computed, which significantly reduces computation cost at inference time.
+In particular, we evaluate \model{} on four different tasks: conversational QA for discourse entailment reasoning, using the ShARC \citep{saeidi2018interpretation} benchmark\footnote{We modify the original dataset and replace the oracle snippet with the entire web page as input.
+Please see section \S \ref{sec:experiment-extractive-qa} for more details.}; factual QA with table and text, using HybridQA \citep{chen2020hybridqa}; information seeking QA on academic papers, using QASPER \citep{dasigi2021dataset}; and multi-hop factual QA, using HotpotQA \citep{yang2018hotpotqa}.
+Since the outputs of the four tasks are different, additional layers or simple downstream models are appended to \model{} to get the final answers. \model{} achieves state-of-the-art results on three of datasets, outperforming the baseline models by 3\%-5\%.
+Additionally, \model{} runs 3--10 faster than the baseline models, because the neural representations of documents is pre-computed, which significantly reduces computation cost at inference time.